apache/parquet-format/VariantEncoding.md

 All offsets are relative to the first byte of the first field in the object/array.

 `field_id_size_minus_one` and `field_offset_size_minus_one` indicate the number of bytes per field ID/offset.
-For example, a value of 0 indicates 1-byte IDs, 1 indicates 2-byte IDs, 2 indicates 3 byte IDs and 3 indicates 4-byte IDs.
+For example, a value of 0 indicates 1-byte IDs, 1 indicates 2-byte IDs, 2 indicates 3-byte IDs and 3 indicates 4-byte IDs.
-The `is_large` flag for arrays and objects is used to indicate whether the number of elements is indicated using a one or four byte value.
+The `is_large` flag for arrays and objects is used to indicate whether the number of elements is indicated using a one- or four-byte value.
 When more than 255 elements are present, `is_large` must be set to true.
 It is valid for an implementation to use a larger value than necessary for any of these fields (e.g. `is_large` may be true for an object with less than 256 elements).

 The "short string" basic type may be used as an optimization to fold string length into the type byte for strings less than 64 bytes.
 It is semantically identical to the "string" primitive type.

 The Decimal type contains a scale, but no precision.
-The implied precision of a decimal value is `floor(log_10(val)) + 1`.
+The implied precision of a decimal value is `floor(log_10(|val|)) + 1` (and `1` when `val` is `0`).

+Note: Decimal values in the Variant binary encoding use little-endian byte order for the unscaled value.
+This differs from Parquet's DECIMAL logical type which uses big-endian two's complement encoding for `BYTE_ARRAY` and `FIXED_LEN_BYTE_ARRAY` physical types.

 ## Encoding types
 *Variant basic types*